Professor of Cell Biology, Development and Physiology*

 Pathogen interaction with host membranes.
 Bacterial and viral pathogens also extensively interact with host membranes during invasion, intracellular growth, avoidance of innate immunity, and cell-cell spread.
 We study how Rickettsia degrades membranes to escape from the host cell phagosome into the cytoplasm, how it metabolizes membrane intermediates for growth and replication, and how it avoids targeted by host membranes in the autophagy pathway.
 We are also working to understand how Burkholderia interacts with the plasma membane of host cells to cause cell-cell fusion.
 By studying the interaction between pathogens and membranes, we hope to gain insights into pathogenesis and membrane dynamics.

 Developing drugs that target the cytoskeleton of parasites.
-Parasites called trypanosomes cause neglected diseases affecting millions of the poorest people in the world.
-Because they rely on the cytoskeleton to complete essential processes such as cell division, they are potentially vulnerable to attack by drugs that target cytoskeletal proteins.
-We are working to identify a new class of anti-trypanosomal agents that targeting kinesins and myosins, large superfamilies of molecular motor proteins that function to move cargo along cytoskeletal filaments.
-We are pursuing a multidisciplinary strategy that includes a chemical biology approach to isolate inhibitors of motor protein activity, molecular/structural approaches to understand molecular-level vulnerabilities of motors, cellular approaches to analyze the basic processes that require motor function, and proteomic approaches to build a complete index of molecular components that may be vulnerable to attack.
-Our goal is to identify lead compounds to pursue in drug development efforts.
+Parasites called trypanosomes cause neglected diseases that affect millions of the poorest people in the world.
+Because they rely on the cytoskeleton to complete essential processes, trypanosomes are vulnerable to attack by drugs that target cytoskeletal proteins.
+We are working to identify a new class of anti-trypanosomal agents that targeting kinesins and myosins, large superfamilies of molecular motor proteins that move cargo along cytoskeletal filaments.
+We are pursuing a multidisciplinary strategy that makes use of chemical biology, molecular biology and cell biology methods to analyze the basic processes that require motor function and to identify lead compounds to pursue in drug development efforts.

 photo credit: MarkJosephStudios.com